 A note from Sally:

-As I type this for you, I’m on a flight to The TODAY Show for a morning interview about Super Bowl ads.
+As I type this for you, I’m preparing for my next interview about Super Bowl ads.
 (Woohoo!)

-Looking back on my previous TODAY Show appearances, here's a quick stroll down memory lane, with my 2014 tips from the most fascinating Super Bowl commercials.
+Looking back on my previous national appearances, here’s a quick stroll down memory lane, with a look at my 2014 tips from some of history’s most fascinating Super Bowl commercials.

 The same principles that make a Super Bowl commercial fascinating will work for your own communication.